ComponentKitchen/core-component-mixins/extensible/ReadMe.md

       }
     }

+This takes advantage of two features of Extensible-created classes/objects.
+First, when the mixin named `Mixin` is applied to create a new class, objects of that class will have a new corresponding property `this.Mixin` which refers to the specific point on this particular prototype chain at which Mixin was applied.
+Furthermore, objects of that class will also have a property called `this.super` that reference the prototype one step up on the prototype chain.

+These two references can be combined as shown above: `this.Mixin.super.foo`.
+That means: "Get the prototype that was created when Mixin was applied, go one step up to the superclass, and get its foo method".
+That is, get the superclass' implementation of `foo`.

-The result of calling `super` will be the prototype *on this particular prototype chain* which follows the indicated mixin.
-A single mixin can be used to extend multiple base classes, so the result of calling `this.super(Mixin)` above will depend on which base class was extended with Mixin to create `this`.
+Importantly, these mixin-named properties and the `super` property are specific to an object's particular prototype chain.
+A single mixin can be used to extend multiple base classes, so the result of calling `this.Mixin.super` will always give the correct result relative to the object in question.

-Once `this.super()` returns a prototype, the desired method can be inspected to see if it exists and, if so, to invoke it.
+Once `super` returns a prototype, the desired method can be inspected to see if it exists and, if so, to invoke it.
 The above ES6 code can be safely transpiled to ES5.
 While this syntax is more verbose than the native ES6 version, it's nevertheless helpful to be able to use Extensible mixins in ES5.

 Composition vs inheritance